diogocavilha/fancy-git/README.md

 You can follow the steps as you did for `grep`, but this time, installing `gnu-sed` by running `brew install gnu-sed`.

+### Problems upgrading from v6.0.5 to a newest version

+If you've just upgraded it from v6.0.5 to a newest version, you might have seeing an error, because fancygit can't find its configuration file.

+You can fix that just by running `fancygit --config-reset`.
+It'll create a default configuration file and reset the fancygit state.

 # Contributing :rocket:

 - Give this project a star =D